 An' them goin's-on kept goin' on till Doc Thromberg came in.
 Now, I suppose it may be because a fella in his line of work sees plenty of real cause for unhappiness, but whatever the reason, a spat of foul weather don't never seem to ruffle Doc none.
-Fact is, oftentimes he serves as peacemaker when the rest of the crew put on their wetweather uglies.
-[EDITOR'S NOTE: Think we're lying, do you?
-Then check the last two "mud season" issues of this magazine for yourself!]
+Fact is, oftentimes he serves as peacemaker when the rest of the crew put on their wet-weather uglies.

 "Well, ain't that the biggest thing since the Head Lice Banjo Players," snarled Lafe Higgins.

 "And I'm sure you boys also know that the driver of that lead car traditionally escorts the county beauty queen in the parade and to the Spring Ball that night.
 Well, I'm willing to bet the privilege of driving my prized, spanking-clean Packard and escorting its passenger to the parade and dance against any soul here who can keep his temper as long as I can.
 But if I win, the loser is gonna have to drive me on my rounds at all hours of the day and night until the roads are dry again."

 The prospect of winnin' a bet, drivin' Doc's cherished Packard, and escortin' Lisa May Applebaum, the prettiest girl in Barren County (she always won the beauty contest), made for a mighty attractive lure.
 Ol' Ott Bartlett (who weren't too old he couldn't appreciate a pretty girl) bit first.
 "All right, Doc," he agreed, "the first one of us to lose his temper loses the bet.
 But you're gonna feel mighty bad watchin' me escortin' your date."